Benefit Corporation vs L3C – What are the key differences?

 What are the differences between a B Corporation and a Benefit Corporation?

 There is a very important distinction we should make here: public benefit corporations are not the same as B corporations (often called a Certified B Corporation).
 A benefit corporation is an entity type, created by state statute.
-A B corporation, however, is a certification that’s provided by a nonprofit based in Pennsylvania, B Lab Global.
+A B corporation definition, however, is a certification that’s provided by a nonprofit based in Pennsylvania, B Lab Global.
 Any entity type can apply to be certified as a B corp, including LLCs, sole proprietorships, and more.
 As a result, an entity could be both a B corporation and a benefit corporation.

 Qualifying as a B corp requires a thorough certification process, passing the assessment with 80 points or more.
 Qualifying businesses will also have to uphold B Lab’s ongoing accountability provisions to stay certified.
 But in return, the business has a “stamp of approval” from a third party, proving to consumers that they’re good for society and the planet.